dwyl/fields/README.md

 end
 ```

-Once you have saved the file,
+Once you have saved the `mix.exs` file,
 run **`mix deps.get`** in your terminal to download.